From Dual Unitarity to Generic Quantum Operator Spreading

-In the dual-unitary limit the off-diagonal terms of the transfer matrix vanish, and for perturbed dual-unitary circuits we can expand the OTOC in powers of $(T_n-D)$.
+The off-diagonal terms are of order $z_k\sim\epsilon^2$, and we expand the OTOC in powers of $(T_n-D)$.
 Each such power can be expressed as

-The indices $\{j_1,\dots,j_\nu\}$ can be interpreted as nodes of a path and the quantities $(\ell\vert u_k)$ play the role of propagators determining the amplitude of jumping $k-\ell$ steps inside the light cone.
-Crucially, these only depend on the difference $k-\ell$ and the amplitudes for negative step sizes vanish, making sure only causal paths contribute to the OTOC.
-From Eq.~\eqref{eq:matrixelements} it follows that jumps of size $k$ are controlled by the microscopic quantity $z_k$, such that jumps with a large $k$ are exponentially suppressed.
+The sum consists of products of off-diagonal matrix elements indexed by sets $\{j_1,\dots,j_\nu\}$.
+These indices can be interpreted as nodes of a path and the off-diagonal matrix elements $(\ell\vert u_k)$ act as propagators determining the amplitude of jumping $k-\ell$ steps inside the light cone.
+Crucially, these only depend on the difference $k-\ell$ and the amplitudes for negative step sizes vanish, making sure only causal paths contribute to the OTOC [Fig.~\ref{fig:circuits}(b)].
+From Eq.~\eqref{eq:matrixelements} it follows that jumps of size $k$ are controlled by $z_k/q^k$, such that jumps with a large $k$ are exponentially suppressed.

-Going back to the diagram rules for the path integral, we note that having maximal operator entanglement implies that all scattering amplitudes vanish.
-Hence, in dual-unitary circuits the right edge of an operator string can only move along the edge of the light cone and we recover the previous result.
+We note that having maximal operator entanglement implies that all off-diagonal matrix elements vanish.
+Hence, in dual-unitary circuits the edges of an operator string can only move along the edges of the light cone and we recover the previous result.

 Although the mathematical origin is different, the picture presented here is qualitatively similar to the one presented in Ref.~\cite{kos2021correlations} for the two-point functions.
-The skeleton diagrams appearing there are analogous to the scattering paths introduced above.
+The skeleton diagrams appearing there resemble the scattering paths introduced above.
+The similarity of the two results might merely be a reflection of the underlying physics of dual-unitary circuits.
+In dual-unitary circuits all excitations move with maximal velocity.
+Breaking dual unitarity then allows processes that violate this rule, suggesting expansions in orders of such processes.

 \emph{Truncation of the path integral.} To make analytical progress, we restrict the sum over paths.
 In the large-$q$ limit the path integral is dominated by those paths in which single steps are at most of size 1, since higher-order steps are suppressed by powers of $q$ [see Eq.~\eqref{eq:matrixelements}].